Shouldn’t we work for the separation of church and state?

 Some Americans are concerned about the threat of moral relativism (no moral absolutes) ruining our society.
 For example, euthanasia, legalizing illicit drugs, homosexual marriage, and abortion are the fruits of people who have turned their backs to God’s Moral law.
 By doing away with the Ten Commandments. secular people are actually loosing their standard of morality because they are depending on the carnal mind to decide what is right and what is wrong.

 On the other hand, Christians should not use the government to enforce God’s Ten Commandments (Exodus 20).
-Religious faith should not be forced on someone who doesn’t want to live by it.
-By separating church and state, we are assured that no religious power will have the authority to override the conscience of those who might believe otherwise.
-Also, ensuring religious liberty does not mean forbidding expressing our faith; sharing our faith is a Christian duty.
-Christians should be using their own life example in reflecting the spirit of the Ten Commandments.
+Religious faith should not be forced on someone who doesn’t want it.
+By separating church and state, we are assured that no religious power will have the authority to force the conscience of those who might not believe in the Bible.

 Jesus said, “‘You shall love the LORD your God with all your heart, with all your soul, and with all your mind.’
 This is the first and great commandment.
 And the second is like it: ‘Love your neighbor as yourself’” (Matthew 22:37–39).
 And He added, “All the Law and the Prophets hang on these two commandments” (Matthew 22:40).
-The Ten Commandments hang from these two commands.
+The Ten Commandments hang from these two commands (Exodus 20:2-17).
 Love to God makes keeping the first four commandments (which concern God) a pleasure, and love toward our neighbor makes keeping the last six (which concern our neighbor) a joy.